havet/Dicelist/ReadMe.txt

 at least 8 words in a password, opposed to only 6 words if you use the longer list.

-Thus, I started with this short list with words of at most 4 characters, not containing the letters å, ä or ö.
+Thus, I started with the short list with words of at most 4 characters, not containing the letters å, ä or ö.
 I began with filtering the words from Apertium, with the help of my own list of correctly spelled words, most of them with high frequency.
 Then I manually removed rare words, partly by the